 Leading an active lifestyle is an important component to staying healthy, but participating in sports can leave you vulnerable to injury, even if you’re wearing a helmet or other protective athletic gear.

 Each year, there are between 1.6 and 3.8 million sports-related concussions in the United States alone.
 Because many concussions go unreported, it is difficult to estimate precisely the rate of concussion in any sport.

 Concussion symptoms differ with each individual, and knowing when it is safe for an athlete to return to play is not always clear.

 The recognition and management of concussion in athletes can be difficult for a number of reasons:

-Athletes who have experienced a concussion can display a wide variety of symptoms.
+- Athletes who have experienced a concussion can display a wide variety of symptoms.
 Although the classic symptoms of headaches, dizziness, nausea, and/or balance problems may be present in some athletes with mild concussion, there may or may not be obvious signs — such as loss of consciousness or amnesia — when a concussion has occurred.

-Players may be reluctant to report concussive symptoms for fear that they will be removed from the game, and this may jeopardize their status on the team, or their athletic careers.
+- Players may be reluctant to report concussive symptoms for fear that they will be removed from the game, which may jeopardize their status on the team or their athletic careers.

 It is crucial to allow enough healing and recovery time following a concussion to prevent further damage.
-Research suggests that the effects of repeated concussion are cumulative over time, but with proper management, we are able to mitigate increased vulnerability and poor outcomes.
+Poorly managed concussions may be cumulative over time, but with proper management, we are able to mitigate increased vulnerability and poor outcomes.

 For further information on safe return-to-play, download the sideline concussion signs and symptoms evaluation card (PDF).

 Content on this page is for informational purposes only.
 If injured, please consult a physician.